microsoft/MixedReality-WebRTC/libs/Microsoft.MixedReality.WebRTC.Native/docs/design.md

 The library should try to batch enumerations to avoid either a call per enumerated item, or having to pre-allocate overly large buffers when the number of item to enumerate can vary widely.

-The WinMD library solves this problem by using a caller-provided buffer and an enumerator handle to continue enumeration (_e.g._ [`IMetaDataImport::EnumMembers()` here](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/metadata/imetadataimport-enummembers-method)):
+Looking at examples from other technologies, the WinMD library solves this problem by using a caller-provided buffer and an enumerator handle to continue enumeration (_e.g._ [`IMetaDataImport::EnumMembers()` here](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/metadata/imetadataimport-enummembers-method)):

 ```cpp
 HCORENUM handle = nullptr;
 mdTypeDef dummy = ...;